SunritHazra/VectorSplitK/JOURNAL.md

 Here's the lapse of today's session: [VectorSplitK-LPS-8-D8](https://lapse.hackclub.com/timelapse/1Yx_xMfhucab)

+Journaled the day #1 (partly)

+Day #1

 **Total time spent: 1h 05m**

 ---

 # Day 9 — 08.07.2026: Journaling

+When I was about to continue journaling day #1, I saw I lost all the changes made yesterday as I had forgotten to save my work.
+So, I played yesterday's sketch and using the screenshots, copied the text and retrived my writing from yesterday.

 Here's the lapse of today's session: [VectorSplitK-LPS-9-D9](https://lapse.hackclub.com/timelapse/5DwjW-JZZNnw)